CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## Recipes Module

-The Recipes module provides convenience functions for adding and removing recipes from the game.
+The `recipes` module provides convenience functions for adding and removing recipes from the game.

 The `recipes.add()` function takes an object with 3 keys as a parameter: